 Buying a home?

 A septic system inspection isn’t inexpensive, but it can prevent future headaches.
-The more expensive inspection is for aerobic septic systems.

 There are several types of inspections that a septic company can do.